stratux/stratux-setup/README.md

 open the web ui in a browser (192.168.10.1) and go to the Settings page and select "Click to select System Update file" under the Commands section and follow the instructions to select the update file you downloaded from the internet.

+Non Raspberry Pi users - if your processor is an armv6l or arm7l you should be able to use the web ui updater.
+Odroid-C4 users can update via the web ui but keep in mind that the updater installs arm7l 32bit binaries where as the stratux-setup builds arm8l 64 bit binaries.

 Q: What version of stratux does the setup script download and install?